 Subject: Effective Date: Revised Date:

 Written Directive System December 8, 1997 October 29, 2018

 Title: Pages: Distribution:

 Polygraph Examinations 3 All Members

+Cross Reference: Chief of Police Appr oval

+1.1

-Cross Reference: CALEA Reference Chapters 31 & 42 Chief of Police Approval Todd Pinion
+CALEA Reference Chapters 31 Todd Pinion

+& 42

 The polygraph examination is a valuable investigative aid when used in conjunction with, but not a substitute for, a thorough investigation.
 The polygraph may be employed, consistent with this directive, to detect deception and verify the truth of statements through the administration of a validated specific issue or screening polygraph examination.